harrytucker/lego-scoreboard/README.md

         - Team 7 -> Table D
         - Team 8 -> Table B
         - (And so on...)
-- [X] Implement something for telling teams where to go for quarter/semi/finals.
+- [ ] Add page for managing active teams.
+- [ ] Add CLI for listing teams.
 - [ ] Add other tasks to complete here.